 Some applications require separate kernel-loadable modules.
-If you intend to use such a 32-bit application in a 64-bit system environment, contact the provider of this application and SUSE to make sure that the 64-bit version of the kernel-loadable module and the 32-bit compiled version of the kernel API are available for this module.
+If you intend to use a 32-bit application in a 64-bit system environment, contact the provider of the application and SUSE.
+Make sure that the 64-bit version of the kernel-loadable module and the 32-bit compiled version of the kernel API are available for this module.

-16 journalctl: Query the systemd Journal
+17 journalctl: Query the systemd journal

-When systemd replaced traditional init scripts in SUSE Linux Enterprise 12 (see Chapter 14, The systemd daemon), it introduced its own logging system called journal.
-There is no need to run a syslog based service anymore, as all system events are written in the journal.
+systemd features its own logging system called journal.
+There is no need to run a syslog-based service, as all system events are written to the journal.